ldreith/ImageSegmentation/README.md

 Readme.md -- implemented by David Gold.

 ImageSegmentation.1 -- Man page for image segmentation program.
-Implemented by David Gold.
+Implemented by David Gold, and modified by Jiachen Liu.